ingo/ingo.github.io/_recipes/bechamel.md

 ---
 author: Martha Rose Shulman
 category: Sauces
-description: "One of the mainstays of classic French cuisine is the white sauce called\
-  \ b\xE9chamel, a \u201Cmother sauce\u201D from which many others are made, including\
-  \ the famously rich sauce mornay."
+description: Bechamel is a classic creamy white sauce made from butter, flour and milk that is a foundation of French cuisine.
+Also known as a white roux, it can be flavored many ways and used as the base for other sauces, soups, gratins and casseroles.
 image: bechamel.jpg
 original_title: "B\xE9chamel"
 size: 1 1/2 cups